Street cleaning programme

 We work closely with residents, communities and campaign groups to ensure we are maintaining your area to the highest standard.
 Our streets are cleaned by using both mechanical sweepers, which clean the roads and footpaths, and by manually litter picking and sweeping the areas which need it.

-We regularly support Keep Britain Tidy and LitterFree Durham's Big Spring Clean litter-pick campaigns and we're also carrying out specialist clean ups in selected town centres and front streets as part of our Operation Spruce Up campaign.
+We regularly support Keep Britain Tidy and LitterFree Durham's Big Spring Clean litter-pick campaigns and we're also carrying out specialist clean ups in selected town centres and front streets as part of our Keep your community clean and tidy campaign.

 Do your bit